Playwright Pulse Report

 Initial Configuration

-Add the reporter to your playwright.config.ts
+Add the reporter to your playwright.config.ts file.

 This is the minimum configuration needed to get started.